The Equality of Men and Women

 “God is not a man…” Numbers 23:19 He doesn't have the same sort of negative reactions to unexpected situations like we do.

 God “knows the end from the beginning.”
 Isaiah 46:10.
 We are not helping Him bring His plans to pass - they will come to pass in spite of what we do.
-Instead, He is helping us fulfil our dreams and plans according to His provision.
+Instead, He is helping us fulfil our God-given dreams and plans according to His provision, so that we receive the maximum possible reward (called our 'inheritance') on Judgment Day.
+See God's Reward System for more about this.

 The Hebrew Scriptures (our Old Testament) do not accurately portray or completely convey the nature, character and intentions of God.
 God's actions and thoughts are seen through the eyes of fallen man without the indwelling Holy Spirit.